Caring

 In his last role in Melbourne, he was responsible for both luxury and mainstream hotel accommodation brands in Victoria, Queensland, South Australia and Tasmania.

-In addition to his CEO role, Blair is currently vice-President of the New Zealand Private Surgical Hospital Association.
+In addition to his CEO role, Blair is currently President of the New Zealand Private Surgical Hospital Association.

 A Member of Certified Practicing Accountants (CPA), Blair is also a Graduate Member of the Australian Institute of Directors (GAICD).